3 Days in the Big Apple

 We took the subway to Greenwich Village to see the annual Halloween parade.
 Two women (ghoulish goils?) were getting into the spirit of things on the way.
 The rest was Village fantasy.

 The Empire State Building, another attraction in our CityPass books, is a touch of class, a prime example of art deco architecture inside and out.
-And of course, the view's not bad, either.
+The view's not bad, either.

 We hoofed it uptown through the old garment district and Times Square to breakfast (late) at the 5th Ave Carnegie Deli because that location was due to close on Dec 31, 2016.
 "It's very together," said one customer.
 Seated elbow close, we had great conversations with other visitors from the U.S. and Europe.
-But it is/was a tourist trap.
+It was a fun tourist trap.
+A 2022 note: Surprise!
+Carnegie hasn't gone away.
+It's gone franchise, sells online and has a Madison Square Garden location.

 A meander through Central Park (and a wedding in progress) brought us to the Metropolitan Museum of Art. ( 2017 Feb. update: The Met has just put over 375,000 images of its art collection into the public domain.)